Yadkin County approved Brunch Bill only applies to unincorporated areas

-The county recently approved the bill following a request from Sanders Ridge winery owner Neil Shore, who expressed interest in passing the bill so customers at the on-site restaurant could enjoy wine prior to 12 noon at its weekly Sunday brunch.
+The county recently approved the bill following a request from Sanders Ridge Winery owner Neil Shore, who expressed interest in passing the bill so customers at the on-site restaurant could enjoy wine prior to noon at its weekly Sunday brunch.

 Boonville is the only Yadkin County municipality to have passed bill.
 Late last year, several Boonville business owners requested the approval and the Brunch Bill was passed by the town board on Nov.
 7, 2017.